prowler-cloud/prowler/docs/tutorials/ignore-unused-services.md

-# Noise Reduction
+# Ignore Unused Services

 > Currently only available on the AWS provider.

-Prowler allows you to ignore noisy findings in services that are not used (do not have resources) so you can reduce noise in Prowler's reports.
+Prowler allows you to ignore unused services findings, so you can reduce the number of findings in Prowler's reports.

 ```console
 prowler <provider> --ignore-unused-services
 ```

-## Services with noise reduction
+## Services that can be ignored
 ### AWS
 #### Athena
 When you create an AWS Account, Athena will create a default primary workgroup for you.